 Hydro's overall goal is to create shareholder value through satisfied customers and motivated and competent employees.
 We have defined two main processes to ensure that short and long-term targets are achieved.

 The portfolio, strategy and business planning process involves strategic and operative planning and results monitoring.
 The planning, which reflects our ambitions and values, is the basis for the strategies and measures that form the business plans at all levels of our organization.
-We have defined key performance indicators for each unit, including financial, human resource, ethical and HSE objectives, in addition to unit-specific operating targets.
+We define key performance indicators for each unit, including financial, human resource, ethical, compliance and HSE objectives, in addition to unit-specific operating targets.

 The people process is designed to assess and develop our human resources, and is an integral part of our annual business planning.
 Its aim is to promote the potential of individual employees and of our organization as a whole.

 Risk management is an integral part of all our business activities and decisions.
 The Board of Directors sets expectations, oversees Hydro’s system of risk management and reviews key risks through biannual updates which serve as an important foundation for the strategy and business planning processes.
 In addition, specific risk topics will be subject to more frequent updates.

 The Board Audit Committee supports the Board of Directors’ supervisory role.
 Progress on risk mitigation is reflected in the remuneration schemes of the Chief Executive Officer (CEO) and Corporate Management Board.
 The Corporate Management Board assists the CEO in ensuring that Hydro has implemented an effective system of risk management and that appropriate actions are taken to mitigate any known undesirable risk exposures.

 As a member of the CMB, the Chief Financial Officer (CFO) is responsible for the Enterprise Risk Management (ERM) function which, through the Head of ERM, develops Hydro’s central risk management framework.